lu0se/danmaku/README.md

 Available script messages:

 - `toggle-danmaku`: toggles the danmaku visibility.
+- `danmaku-url url`: get danmaku by video origin steam url(such as iqiyi,youku,bilibili)
 - `danmaku-delay <seconds>`: delays danmaku by &lt;seconds&gt; seconds, can be negative.